StanfordSpezi/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/ObtainingUserConsent.md

             // Use the `OnboardingNavigationPath` from the SwiftUI `@Environment` to navigate to the next `OnboardingConsentView`.
         }
     )
-        .onboardingIdentifier("firstConsentView") // Set an identifier (String) for the `View`, to distinguish it from other `View`s of the same type.
+        .navigationStepIdentifier("firstConsentView") // Set an identifier (String) for the `View`, to distinguish it from other `View`s of the same type.

     OnboardingConsentView(
         markdown: { Data("This is a *markdown* **example**".utf8) },